EmbarkStudios/nfd2/CONTRIBUTING.md

 ### Making Changes

-1. Fork the repository.
+1. Fork the repository and clone it to a directory on your computer.

+2. Run `git submodule init` and `git submodule update --recursive` ([more info on these commands](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules))

-2. Create a new feature branch.
+3. Create a new feature branch.

-3. Make your changes.
+4. Make your changes.
 Ensure that there are no build errors by running the project with your changes locally.

-4. Open a pull request with a name and description of what you did.
+5. Open a pull request with a name and description of what you did.
 You can read more about working with pull requests on GitHub [here](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

-5. A maintainer will review your pull request and may ask you to make changes.
+6. A maintainer will review your pull request and may ask you to make changes.

 ## Code Guidelines